Drink Up! The Stories Behind 11 Regional Soft Drinks

 5. Green River

 Chicago's Schoenhofen Edelweiss Brewing Co. introduced Green River soda in 1919, just before the start of Prohibition.
 The lime-flavored and electric green-colored soft drink was initially bottled in the brewery's beer bottles and was an instant success.
-Al Jolson recorded a song about Green River in the 1920s and by the end of Prohibition it trailed only Coke in fountain sales throughout the Midwest.
+Al Jolson recorded a song about Green River in the 1920s, and by the end of Prohibition it trailed only Coke in fountain sales throughout the Midwest.
 The brewery made Green River a second priority when alcohol became legal again and sales of the soft drink dropped.
 While the brewery closed in 1950, Green River lived on.
 Today, Green River is bottled by Chicago's Clover Bottling Co., and while it remains most popular in the Windy City, it is now sold nationwide.
-Green River was part of the inspiration for Creedence Clearwater Revival's album by the same name and enjoys a major increase in sales in the weeks leading up to St. Patrick's Day.
+Green River was part of the inspiration for Creedence Clearwater Revival's album and song by the same name and enjoys a major increase in sales in the weeks leading up to St. Patrick's Day.

 6. Belfast Sparkling Cider

 Belfast Sparkling Cider, which can be found in many Chinese restaurants in the Bay Area, dates back to the Gold Rush of 1849.
-According to soda expert John Nese, who owns and operates Galco's Soda Pop Stop in Los Angeles, gold prospectors, many of whom were sailors, would frequent San Francisco's bar scene in search of a good time.
+According to soda expert John Nese, who owns and operates Galco's Old World Grocery in Los Angeles, gold prospectors, many of whom were sailors, would frequent San Francisco's bar scene in search of a good time.
 The sailors treated the bar girls to what they thought was imported French champagne, but which was actually Belfast Sparkling Cider, a lightly sweetened drink introduced to the region by Irish refugees who immigrated to the United States during the potato famine.
 It was a ploy by the ship captains, who apparently paid the bar girls to play along and watched their sailors become intoxicated to the point that it wasn't a struggle to get them back to sea.

 Kentucky-based soft drink bottler G.L.
 Wainscott developed the formula for his ginger-flavored Ale-8-One in the early 1920s after experimenting with different recipes while traveling in Northern Europe.
 The beverage's interesting logo is a pun on the winning entry in Wainscott's name-the-product contest, "A Late One."
 The drink has been bottled in Winchester, Ky., since 1926 and distribution remains limited outside of the Bluegrass State.
 The Ale-8-One Bottling Co. introduced Diet Ale 8 in 2003.
 Since then, the company, which remains family-owned and operated, has introduced Ale-8-One salsa, BBQ sauce, and apple butter.